uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

 $ cf bind-service greeting-service service-registry
 $ cf start greeting-service
 ```
 _You can safely ignore the TIP: Use 'cf restage' to ensure your env variable changes take effect message from the CLI.
-We can just start the `fortune-service`._
+We can just start the_ `greeting-service`.

 4) Confirm `greeting-service` registered with the `service-registry`.
 This will take a few moments.